-If there are any gaps between any of the cast iron panels or flue components, these should be filled with Clarke fire cement.
+If there are any gaps between any of the cast iron panels or flue components, these should be filled with fire cement.
 This is necessary to prevent smoke or any other emissions.
 Clarke fire cement can be overpainted with Clarke stove paint.

-ASSEMBLY
+PREPARATION

-- Attach the stove legs as shown in Fig 1, screwing the nut (1) up to the head of the bolt (2) and placing a washer (3) on the thread of the bolt. - Position the leg onto the stove ensuring it is seated correctly. - Screw the bolt into the base of the stove until it touches the bottom of the threaded hole (DO NOT OVERTIGHTEN) - Screw the nut down towards the base of the stove (away from the bolt head) and tighten, to secure the leg to the bottom of the stove. - 5.
-Repeat the process for all 4 x legs. - 6.
-Sit the stove upright and fit the flue adaptor using the socket headed screws and hex key supplied.
-Ensure the fireproof gasket is correctly seated in the base of the adaptor. - If not already fitted, fit the blanking plate to the rear of the stove when the upper flue exit is used. - If the rear mounting flue configuration is to be used, the blanking plate will be fitted to the top of the stove and the flue connector to the rear panel. - Position the ashpan in the stove.
-An ashpan handle is supplied for when the stove is in use.

-- Check that the firebricks lining the stove have not been dislodged during transit. - 10.
-Place the stove in the desired location as shown in POSITIONING AND INSTALLATION.
-Take care not to damage the floor surface.
+- Sit the stove upright and attach the flue adaptor using the fixings supplied and tighten using a hex key.
+Ensure the fireproof rope gasket is correctly seated in the base of the flue adaptor. - 2.
+Install the blanking plate in the rear of the stove when the normal flue exit is required. - If the rear mounting flue configuration is to be used, the blanking plate will be fitted to the top of the stove and the flue connector fitted to the rear panel. - The ashpan should be in position below the grate.
+A handle is supplied for removing this when the stove is in use and is hot. - Check that the baffles and fire bricks have not been dislodged in transit. - Place stove in the desired location as shown in POSITIONING AND INSTALLATION.

-11. Adjust the stove levelling bolts until the stove is level and evenly supported, checking with a spirit level.
 Take care not to damage the floor surface.